electric-sql/electric/website/docs/guides/writes.md

 The example in [`patterns/4-through-the-db`](https://github.com/electric-sql/electric/tree/main/examples/write-patterns/patterns/4-through-the-db) uses [PGlite](https://electric-sql.com/product/pglite) to store both synced and local optimistic state.

-Specifically, it syncs data into an immutable `todos_synced` table, persists optimistic state in a shadow `todos_local` table and combines the two on read using a `todos` view.
-For the write path sync it uses `INSTEAD OF` triggers to redirect writes made to the `todos` view to the `todos_local` table and keep a log of local writes in a `changes` table.
-It then uses `NOTIFY` to drive a sync utility, which sends the changes to the server.
+Specifically, it:

+1. syncs data into an immutable `todos_synced` table
+2. persists optimistic state in a shadow `todos_local` table; and
+3. combines the two on read using a `todos` view.

+For the write path sync it:

+4. uses `INSTEAD OF` triggers to
+   - redirect writes made to the `todos` view to the `todos_local` table
+   - keep a log of local writes in a `changes` table
+5. uses `NOTIFY` to drive a sync utility
+   - which sends the changes to the server

 Through this, the implementation: